sipavlovic/alat_old/README.md

 #Alat

-Alat is a client-side javascript library for database web application development.
+Alat is a client-side javascript framework for database web application development.

 ##Features